kulupu/kulupu/README.md

 ## Status

 The network was launched in September 2019.
-The first hard fork, code-named **Slag Ravine** happened in December 2019, at block 100,000.
-The second hard fork, code-named **Swamp Bottom** is planned at block 320,000 on 6th May 2019.
+The first hard fork, code-named **Slag Ravine** happened in December 2019, at era 0 block 100,000.
+The second hard fork, code-named **Swamp Bottom** happened at era 0 block 320,000 on 6th May 2019.

-The current code is for the **Swamp Bottom** hard fork.
-This is a sqaush hard fork, meaning we export current block state and re-generate a new genesis block.
-As a result, the release ready for the coming hard fork can only be published when we reach the hard fork block.
-Right now if you plan to run mainnet, please use one of the v0.2 releases.

 The current Kulupu blockchain enabled Substrate's balances and governance pallet modules.
 Smart contract is a planned but not yet enabled feature, due to